 If you don’t meet the entry requirements for the course you are interested in, please speak with the relevant Admissions Tutors for further advice.
 The Admissions Tutors in Pharmacy work with the Clinical Sciences team to make offers to their course via the Foundation Year, progression into Year 1 of the MPharm is then based on academic achievement in your Foundation year studies.
 Students interested in Optometry should seek advice from the Optometry Admissions tutors.

-What happens if I don’t get a place at Leeds Medical School?
+What happens if I don't get a place at Medical School?

 How does the link to Sheffield Medical School work?

-Sheffield will consider UCAS applications from Home/EU students from Widening Participation backgrounds who have taken the Foundation in Clinical Science/Medicine Course or Year 1 of the BSc Clinical Sciences at the University of Bradford for entry to Year 1 of their A100 MBChB programme.
+Sheffield Medical School will consider UCAS applications from Home/EU students from Widening Participation backgrounds who have taken the Foundation in Clinical Science/Medicine Course or Year 1 of the BSc Clinical Sciences at the University of Bradford for entry to Year 1 of their A100 MB ChB programme.

 Students apply to Sheffield via UCAS once they have their end-of-year results.
 Students must achieve an average for the year of at least 70%, (including 70% in Chemistry in the Foundation year) and no failed assessments.
-They must also meet the Sheffield UKCAT threshold.
+They must also meet the Sheffield UCAT threshold and meet at least 2 of the widening participation criteria.
 For more information, please go to the Sheffield Medical School website.

 I have applied to Clinical Sciences in the past – can I reapply?

-If your application was unsuccessful you can reapply in the next admissions cycle.
-However, you should only do this if you have added to your application in some way; for example you have gained more work experience or voluntary work.
-Please contact us for further advice.
+If your application was unsuccessful you can reapply in the next Admissions cycle.
+However, you should only do this if you have added to your application in some way, for example you have gained more work experience or voluntary work.
+Please seek advice from the Admissions Tutors.

 Can I study Clinical Sciences as a part-time student?